tirodactyl/coding_challenge0714/README.md

 They asked me to post this on Github so I figured I'd make a friendly readme.
 Maybe somebody else will find this interesting as an example of what you might want to give potential interviewees.

+I found this problem to be good for this purpose as it is not overly complex, but requires your candidate to have a good grasp of generic programming principles, OO design principles, TDD, and git is an added bonus.
+Thanks - I enjoyed this challenge!

 ##Objective

 Write a program that prints out a multiplication table of the first 10 prime numbers.